What it’s all about

 “Nobody listens to me.”
 “Isn’t there someplace where I’ll feel safe?”
 “I wish there was a place I could hang out with my friends where there are people who don’t judge me, but understand me and maybe even like me.”

-Youth say these kinds of things to themselves all the time, and Lost & Found was begun 16 years ago to give them good answers.
-The staff and volunteers of work to support, encourage and equip young people to find the answers they need and make choices that lead to good things.
+Youth say these kinds of things to themselves all the time; Lost & Found began nearly 18 years ago to give them good answers to these tough questions.
+The staff and volunteers work to support, encourage and equip young people to find the answers they need and make choices that lead to good things.

 We hear questions about what kind of kids participate and are considered “lost and found.”
 There is no one designation describing the youth we serve, except that they’re between the ages of 12 and 18!
 Other than that, they come from literally all segments of our community, so here’s how we define ‘lost’ and ‘found’: